Controlling Covid: Centre brings in new checks

 Around 56,414 tests were conducted across the country on Sunday, including 18,618 in Sindh, 20,049 in Punjab, 10,338 in Khyber Pakhtunkhwa (KP), 3,076 in Islamabad Capital Territory (ICT), 2,083 in Balochistan, 945 in GB, and 1,305 in AJK.

-Around 943,020 people have recovered so far across Pakistan making it a significant count with over 90 percent recovery rate.
+Around 943,020 people have recovered so far across Pakistan making it a significant count with over 90 percent recovery ratio.

 Since the pandemic broke out, a total of 1,039,695 cases have been detected that also included the perished, recovered and under treatment COVID-19 patients so far, including AJK 24,891, Balochistan 30,502, GB 8,212, ICT 88,093, KP 144,848, Punjab 357,735 and Sindh 385,414.